J-1 Scholar FAQs

 You must inform your sponsoring department contact person if you will arrive more than 15 days after your program start date as shown on your Form DS-2019.
 If you are unable to reach your department contact, please email ISSC and copy your department supervisor.
 If email is not available, please contact your department by any means available and ask them to inform the ISSC.

 Complete the Add a New Scholar Dependent (SEVIS Document) e-form.
-You will need adequate funding to support your dependents for the remainder of your J-1 program, even if they only plan to visit for a short time; ISSC will contact you if you need to provide documentation of additional funding, and when the DS-2019s are ready for pick-up.
+You will need adequate funding to support your dependents for the remainder of your J-1 program, even if they only plan to visit for a short time; ISSC will contact you if you need to provide documentation of additional funding.
 Normal processing time is up to 7 business days.
 This does not include weekends or ASU observed holidays.
 During peak seasons, processing times may be more than 7 business days as we deal with a higher volume of requests.
 As a reminder, you will need to purchase health insurance for your J-2 dependents, and they will be subject to the two-year home residence requirement (212e) if you are.

 No. Only your spouse and unmarried children (under the age of 21) are eligible to be your J-2 dependents.
 All other family members and friends may be eligible to visit you for a short time in B-2 (Visitor for Tourism) status.
 B-2 visa holders are not eligible to work or study during their time in the U.S. ISSC cannot advise on the B-2 application process or issue invitation letters for your visitors.
 Visit the website of the consulate where your visitors will apply for their visas for information about the application process and requirements.